 Use only properly grounded extension cords when operating an electrically powered pump.
 This will help prevent shock hazards.
 For industrial applications, you should always avoid such connections.
 Better to check with the pump vendors for the correct supply source.

-19. Stay Away from Moving Parts:
+19. Stay Away From Moving Parts:

 Keep your hands and feet away from moving parts while the pump operates.
 It is always advisable to add a guard to the moving parts.
 Also, if you need to work close to the pump, avoid loose clothes.